 - School Stamp.
 It is the red seal you see on my contract.
 Your employer will use it to stamp the contract in front of the embassy officer.

 (Back to the future).
 He then photocopied (in colored format) his business license and his Chinese ID.
+(Colored photocopy was his own choice.
+Black and white will do fine).
 One bond paper accommodates his Chinese ID and its English translation.
 The same holds true with his business license.
 The translator’s name, signature, and Chinese ID number, must be affixed right below each translated document.
-There is no need to photocopy the translator’s Chinese ID number.
+There is no need to photocopy the translator’s Chinese ID.

 Employer Must Authenticate Documents

 Your employer/authorized representative must be willing to go through the steps necessary to get you a Philippine Embassy-authenticated (red-ribbon) employment contract.
 (There’s no POLO in China.)
-Your employer (in my case, the actual investor/owner) has to personally go to Beijing to get your employment contract authenticated.
+Your employer (in my case, the actual investor/owner) MUST personally go to Beijing to get your employment contract authenticated.

 I had told him before he went to Beijing to also bring a copy of the company profile.
-It was a piece of cake for him since its English version is readily available.
+It was easier for him since its English version was readily available.
 I seriously thought the company profile would be included in the documents to be red-ribboned, but it turned out to be not the case.

 By the way, as long as all documents are complete, authentication at the Philippine Embassy in Beijing should be quite easy.
 The contract authentication was finished within hours.
 He then sent me (via DHL) the company profile (colored and in a separate file), and the employment contract, business license and Chinese ID (translated and red-stamped), now all together bounded by a red-ribbon.